Alyssa is a wife and mom who loves spending summer outdoors doing fun crafts and activities!

 National Book Lovers Day is August 9.
 Everyone is encouraged to turn off or put away distracting technology and settle in to enjoy a good book.
 This fun, mid-summer holiday speaks to my heart.
 I've always been an avid reader.
 Growing up, I would sneak my book outside and try to get a tan while engrossed in my latest fictional obsession.
 I was always known as "the girl who had her nose constantly in a book," and I wore the comment like a badge of honor.

-With those thoughts in mind, I thought it would be fun to get in the spirit of this national day by creating a book page wreath.
+I thought it would be fun to get in the spirit of this national day by creating a book page wreath.
 I wanted to combine my love of old books with the new age of technology.
 From this, the book clock wreath was born!
 This craft gives new life to old items and is a real conversation piece.

 - 1 or 2 old books